CulturesSupports/Culture.Support/README.md

 ```

+You are a
+Trusted soul
+if you have
+spirits who
-You are A Trusted soul if you have spirits who want you into
+want you into
-exorsism and membership
+exorsism and
+membership
 of the
+mind mental
+voices speaking
-mind mental voices speaking inside you to let you have heard alot of words around your mind
+inside you to
+let you have
+heard alot of
+words around
+your mind

 ```